heywood95/Classification-Project/README.md

 * Prepare data
    * Create Engineered columns from existing data
-       * upset
-       * rating_difference
+       * online_security_Yes
-       * game_rating
+       * internet_service_type_Fiber optic
-       * lower_rated_white
+       * monthly_encoded
-       * time_control_group
+       * monthly_charges_greater_than_80

 * Explore data in search of drivers of upsets
    * Answer the following initial questions
-       * How often do upsets occur?
-       * Does first move advantage affect upsets?
-       * Does a game being rated affect upsets?
-       * Does the average rating of both players have an effect on upsets?
-       * Does time block affect upsets?
-       * Does a player's choice of opening affect upsets?
+       * Are customers with Fiber Optic more or less likely to churn?
+       * Does the type of contract (one year, two year, or month to month) affect if a customer churns?
+       * Is there a service that is associated with more churn than expected?
+       * Do customers who churn have a higher average monthly spend than those who don't?

-* Develop a Model to predict if a chess game will end in an upset
+* Develop a Model to predict if a customer will churn
    * Use drivers identified in explore to build predictive models of different types
    * Evaluate models on train and validate data
-   * Select the best model based on highest accuracy
+   * Select the best model based on highest validate and difference accuracy
    * Evaluate the best model on test data

 * Draw conclusions